department-of-veterans-affairs/va.gov-team/teams/vsp/teams/tools/backend/pact/readme.md

 - **Broker** - pacts are published to a central location e.g. a broker

 ### Process
-The PACT process can be broken into multiple steps:
+The Pact process can be broken into multiple steps:
 1. vets-website will run unit tests to validate its request and response interactions with vets-api endpoints.
 2. Contracts, also referred to as **pacts** in the Pact framework, are generated from vets-website tests.
 3. The pacts are published to a central location or a broker to be versioned and shared with the provider (vets-api).